 The Company and its subsidiaries (collectively referred to as the "Group") are principally engaged in provision of supporting services and sweetener business, cultivation of sugar cane and manufacturing of sugar and ethanol biofuel business.

-2. Adoption of Hong Kong Financial Reporting Standards ("HKFRSs")
+2. Adoption of Hong Kong Financial Reporting Standards ("HKFRS")

-(a) Adoption of new or revised HKFRSs - effective 1 January 2020 and 4 June 2020 for the amendment to HKFRS 16
+(a) Adoption of amended HKFRSs - effective on 1 January 2021